Bleecker & MacDougal

 Bleecker & MacDougal is the debut solo studio album by the American folk musician Fred Neil.
-It was released in May 1965 by Elektra Records.
+Recorded in early 1965 at Elektra Records' Midtown Manhattan recording studios, the album was released in May 1965.
 The recording, which unlike many folk albums at the time featured electric guitar backing, had an influence on the folk rock movement.

 Guest musicians included Felix Pappalardi on bass, a young John Sebastian playing harmonica, and Pete Childs on dobro and electric guitar.

 Except for two tracks, all of the songs on the album were written by Neil.
 Bleecker & MacDougal was reissued as Little Bit of Rain in 1970.

 The album is named for the intersection of Bleecker Street and MacDougal Street in the Greenwich Village neighborhood of New York City.
 A picture of the intersection featured on the album cover.
 The San Remo Cafe can be seen in the picture, a gathering spot for writers and musicians for decades.
 Both streets were locales for folk and rock music of the period.